intazar/Tag-Hive-DevOps-Assignment/README.txt

 2. For app_b application we use the same step for dockerize and deploy application on the Kubernetes as we did for app_a application

+Note : I have used comment format in deployment.yml file for better understaning of flow of code.

 Thanks & Regards